Boundary Components of Mumford-Tate Domains: Concluding remarks

 \begin{thx}

 The authors are grateful to P. Griffiths and M. Green for stimulating correspondence, and P. Brosnan for a helpful discussion.
-This work was partially supported by NSF Standard Grants DMS-1068974 (Kerr) and DMS-1002625 (Pearlstein).
+This work was partially supported by NSF Standard Grants DMS-1068974/1361147 (Kerr) and DMS-1002625/1361120 (Pearlstein).
+Part of this paper was written while M.K. was a member at the Institute for Advanced Study, and he thanks the IAS for ideal working conditions and the Fund for Mathematics for partial support.
+Finally, special thanks go to the four referees, whose careful reading and thorough comments have substantially improved this paper.

 \end{thx}